jamesjsong/jamesjsong.github.io/_posts/2024-12-26-Father-Joe.md

 *I was very poor, so poor that one of my older sisters died as a child from {malnutrition?}.
 People called my mom crazy for being pregnant with me, and even my dad was telling her to get rid of me.
 But Catholics believe that life is granted by God.
 So she kept me.*

 *We were so poor we were evicted from our house when I was young.
-I figured the thing that causes my mom the most pain is poverty.
+I figured the thing that caused my mom the most pain was poverty.
 All I wanted to do was make money for my mom.
 I can take care of her by making a lot of money.*

 *But my mom would always whisper in my ear that I would become a priest.
 She had given my life up to God.
 I would follow her to Mass, but I didn’t really care.
 I even took my tithe and bought comic books!
 I was taught at church about hell, so in the back of my mind the idea of hell was scaring me while I read the comic books—haha!
 I was always uncomfortable, but that was all theory—which shows the uselessness of theory.
 Because the fun of the comic books was greater than the intellectual threat of hell.*